sljssims/School_District_Analysis/README.md

 All other grades scores remained the same and are unaffected.

 o	Scores by school spending
+After the removal of ninth graders from Thomas High, the only change noted was within the 630-640 bin.
+Variables for percentage passing math, percentage passing reading, and overall passing dropped.

 o	Scores by school size
+After the removal of 9th Graders from Thomas High School, variables for percentage passing math, percentage passing reading, and overall passing reduced on average by 6 percent each.

 Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
-Before the ninth graders from Thomas Hill High School were omitted from the data, they were ranked 2nd in the district.
-Following the update they are ranked 8th.
-Wright High School is now listed in the top five following the update.
+(Please see supporting information in the Resource folder titled Summarized Changes)

+1. When comparing the District Summary, variables percentage passing math, percentage passing reading, and overall passing percentage dropped 1% for each category following the removal of ninth graders from Thomas High School.

+2. When comparing the top five schools in the district, following the removal of ninth graders from Thomas High School the top five no longer remained the same.
+Thomas High School was no longer in the top five schools.
+THe bottom five schools remained the same after the students were omitted.

+3. School types (Charter and District) were analyzed and compared.
+Following the removal of ninth graders from Thomas High School, District totals remained the same, but Charter variables, percentage passing math, percentage passing reading, and overall passing percentage dropped by 4%, 4%, and 3% respectively.
+It is important to note, that Thomas High School is a Charter School.

+4. When analyzing the average score by school size, the 'medium' category showed a drop in percentage variables, passing math, passing reading, and overall passing percentage.
+Percentages were reduced by 6 percent each variable.
+It is important to note that Thomas Hill High School is in the medium category.